 The Arsenal comes with a USB Controller cable, a USB Charging cable and the Arsenal unit.
 Prior to use, you are required to charge the unit.
 Once charged, the Arsenal can be placed on the camera’s hotshoe and the controller cable connected to both the Arsenal and Camera.
 You will also need the Arsenal Remote application available for either the iPhone or Android.
 Once downloaded, you will go through a process on connecting your application to the Arsenal and also uploading any firmware.
 After that you should be good to go.

-Observations: I have run through several updates with the Arsenal and isn’t a seem-less process, but it has gotten better over time as a result of new firmware updates.
+Observation: I have run through several updates with the Arsenal and isn’t a seem-less process, but it has gotten better over time as a result of new firmware updates.

 Arsenal Technical Specifications

 Arsenal uses a mobile phone application to communicate with the hardware and can wireless transfer photos and videos.

 - Connects to most Canon, Fuji, Nikon and Sony DSLR and mirrorless cameras.
 See full list here.

 - Works with any IOS 9.0+ or Android 4.4+ smartphone

 - Manual Mode to adjust Shutter, Aperture, ISO, etc